cerebris/jsonapi-resources/README.md

                  comments: [:id, :body, :post]})
 ```

-##### Other fields

-Arbitrary fields can also be provided to the serialize method.
-These will be passed to your resource when fetchable is
-called.
-This can be used to filter the fields based on scope or other criteria.

 ##### `context`

-You can provide context data.
-This is not used by the serializer, but is passed through to other methods in the resource.
+Context data can be provided to the serializer, which passes it to each resource as it is inspected.

 #### Routing